hashicorp/consul/website/source/docs/guides/index.html.md

 * [Bootstrapping](/docs/guides/bootstrapping.html) - This guide covers bootstrapping a new datacenter.
 This covers safely adding the initial Consul servers.

-* [Cluster Backups](https://learn.hashicorp.com/consul/advanced/day-1-operations/backup) - Consul provide the snapshot tool for backing up and restoring data.
-In this guide you will learn how to use both.

 * [Connect in Production](/docs/guides/connect-production.html) - This guide describes critical aspects of operating Consul Connect in Production.

 * [Connect with Envoy](/docs/guides/connect-envoy.html) - This guide will describe how to setup a development-mode Consul server and two Envoy proxies on a single machine using Docker.